CDCgov/data-exchange-portal/README.md

 - Start the front end server by running `yarn dev` in the project root directory.
 - Start the backend server by running `func host start` in the `api` directory.

+## Running Automated Tests

+We encourage TDD while making changes to this app.
+To run unit tests for the front end, simply run `yarn test` in the project root directory.
+These tests will be run as part of the acceptance criteria for a PR.

-## Deploying to the Dev Environment
+## Manual Deployments to the Dev Environment

 This app is deployed to a single Azure Static Web instance.
 This instance has a dev, staging, and production environment.
-The following instructions will explain how to perform a manual deployment to the dev environment.
+Eventually, a CD pipeline will be built to automate the deployment process to each environment. **Manual deployments should only be used when this pipeline is unavailable.** The following instructions will explain how to perform a manual deployment to the dev environment.

 1. Install non-dev dependencies for the React app and API functions.
 To do this, first run `yarn install --production=true` in the root directory.
 Then, in the `api` directory, run `npm install --production`.